tewha/tewha.net/_posts/2014/2014-06-09-learn-swift.md

 So should you learn MRR?
 No. You should learn the concepts behind good memory management on iOS — something many programmers never learned under MRR — then apply them to ARC.
 MRR is completely unrelated to this.
 Saying MRR helps is like saying **1+1 = cheese**.

+To any MRR people who just read this and are shaking their heads: No, you really don't need to know it.
+You and I know that this chunk of code is slow because it's doing extra retains and releases, but the ARC user might instead know it's because they're assigning a strong reference.
+And the funny thing is that's probably a better way to think of it.

 Just looking at it and playing for a few minutes, I think Swift is another great example of this.
 Swift is a teaching language that's probably more useful for day-to-day programming tasks than the language it replaces.
 It's also likely to be more performant than Objective-C, thanks to… well, that's another article. :)

 If you're a new developer reading this, ignore Friskics's article. **Get the concepts down** and then **learn the language you're going to use**.
 Enjoy it.
 You don't have to suffer like we did.